 The Governing Body’s responsibilities to pupils with SEN include:

 If your child is identified as requiring SEND support they will be allocated a key worker who will meet with parents on a termly basis to discuss the child’s needs, support and progress.
-In addition to this you will also have the opportunity to attend parent’s evening to discuss your child’s progress with individual subject teachers.
+In addition to this you will also have the opportunity to attend parent/carer evenings to discuss your child’s progress with individual subject teachers.

-Students in years 10 and 11 are able to make choices of option subjects.
-Students, parents and teachers work collaboratively to choose the most appropriate option choices for each child, depending on academic ability and progress.
-The school makes use of options choices available to allow experience of externally supported learning opportunities at local colleges or vocational work training if appropriate for individual students.
+Pupils in years 10 and 11 are able to make choices of option subjects.
+Pupils, parents and teachers work collaboratively to choose the most appropriate option choices for each child, depending on academic ability and progress.
+The school makes use of options choices available to allow experience of externally supported learning opportunities at local colleges or vocational work training if appropriate for individual pupils.
 Wherever possible and appropriate, subjects are accredited using nationally recognised accreditation and examination with appropriate adjustments and support as required.
-Students’ who require access arrangements will have their needs assessed by the school’s Inclusion Co-ordinator.
+Pupils’ who require access arrangements will have their needs assessed by the school’s Inclusion Co-ordinator.
 The Examination Officer will put these arrangements in place for all examinations.

-Individual student assessment of progress against their predicted grades is tracked half termly, students predicted grades are devised using KS2 levels, CAT scores and other nationally recognised assessment tests.
+Individual pupil assessment of progress against their predicted grades is tracked half termly, pupils predicted grades are devised using Key Stage 2 levels, CAT scores and other nationally recognised assessment tests.

 Where special educational needs are identified, we put into place appropriate, evidence based interventions.
 The approach is graduated with regular review of progress made and adaptations to support provided as required.